Is Peru Safe? Essential Travel Tips for Visitors

 Shares

 The threat of violent crime in most of Peru is no greater than in many of the world's major cities.
 Traveling around Peru is relatively safe, and the Shining Path Maoist rebel group has been largely disbanded.
-The Peru of today is a far cry from the militaristic repression, rebellion, and corruption of the past.
+The US State department currently rates Peru as a Level 2: Exercise Increased Caution due to crime, civil unrest, and the risk of kidnapping.

 Here are some tips to keep your valuables safe: